learn-co-curriculum/sql-book-insert-and-select/README.md

 SELECT name, age FROM wizards;
 ```

-Note the comma seperation on that one.
+Note the comma separation on that one.

 In order to illustrate the use of this next keyword, I want you to `INSERT` another wizard with the name 'Bigby' and give him a different age and color than any other wizard.
 I made mine 42 and gave him the color Red.